gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-04.md

 On the fourth day – the today-day – you talk to the coffee machine.
 And the air; you let words float into thin air to see if it responds.

-It does not. (might have to wait until day 16, maybe?)
+It does not. (might have to wait until day 16, maybe?
+When psychosis has had time to fully form)

 ## Diaper change
 Changing diapers.
 Baby on belly.
 I message The Woman about something *extremely* important (*every time I pick up my phone it is important*).

-During this time baby relaxes.
-Consequently bladder pressure decreases significalty → fluid displacement: From inside baby → outside baby → *on* to front side of baby (belly) *and* the mat upon which baby rested.
+During this time baby relaxes...

+Consequently: Bladder pressure decreases significalty → fluid displacement from inside of baby to outside of baby → *on* to front side of baby (belly) *and* the mat upon which belly, baby, is resting.

 A film of fresh baby-bee between the baby and the changing mat is now ready for Paternal Unit to remove with a damp (warm – baby likes it very warm) cloth.

 Parental Joy is administered by way of oxytocin release in synaptic gap + qualia of disgust induced by Human Larvae piss = cognitive dissonance.

-## Capitalism (Buying stuff) is fun
-Going mad looking for another stroller/trolley/wagon/thing the baby lies and sits in and observes the world while I develop strong calves and tired thighs pushing the little philosopher-observer-king.

-I hate finn.no.
-Were I to calculate time spent researching things (both things I end up buying and not buyign) I would probably discover I could have ran a side-business with enough revenue to buy everything I bought on Finn at full price.
-Money is time, Time is money.
+Paternalhood is a complicated, convoluted process.

 ---